-A 72-year-old Somali-American was on Thursday isolated together with his son, grandson and a driver after they were stopped at a road block.
+A 72-year-old Somali-American was on Thursday isolated together with his son, grandson and a driver after registering high body temperature.

 Turkana West Sub-County Medical Health Officer Dr Dominic Ongaki confirmed the incident.

 The four were in a Probox vehicle that was stopped at a Kakuma-Lodwar road block by officers.

 Upon screening, the health officers said they could not ignore the man's high body temperature given his travel history.

 "The three, who are refugees at Kakuma Refugee Camp, and their driver were stopped at Lokore road block where they were screened.
 They were all taken to hospital where they will continue being in isolation awaiting further results on Covid-19 tests," Dr Ongaki said.